fletcherg/litmos-client/README.md

 https://support.litmos.com/hc/en-us/articles/227734667-Overview-Developer-API

-Only some functions have been implemented, and I got a bit lazy.
-Hopefully this is of use to someone, pull requests welcome ;)
+Only some functions have been implemented, and I got a bit lazy :cold_sweat:.
+Hopefully this is of use to someone, pull requests welcome :wink: :heart:

 # Getting Started